Robert Ivers

 Robert Ivers, also known as Bob Ivers, (December 11, 1934 – February 13, 2003) was an American actor who appeared in films and television in the 1950s and 1960s.

 Background

 Ivers was born in Seattle, Washington.
-He attended Tucson High School between 1950 and 1953.
-He was then was offered scholarships to the Pasadena Playhouse and the University of Arizona.
+He attended Tucson High School from 1950 to 1953.
+He was offered scholarships to the Pasadena Playhouse and the University of Arizona.
 After short time at Pasadena, where the curriculum wouldn't allow him to appear on stage until his second year, he transferred to the University of Arizona where he began appearing in roles during his first year.
-During this time he had a number of uncredited roles in films such as Broken Lance in 1954 and Violent Saturday in 1955, before finally being signed by Paramount Pictures in 1956 after he was seen performing the lead role in the play Tea and Sympathy.
+During this time, he had a number of uncredited roles in films such as Broken Lance in 1954 and Violent Saturday in 1955.
+He was signed by Paramount Pictures in 1956 after he was seen performing the lead role in the play Tea and Sympathy.